What it's like to freeze your eggs -- and have your company pay for it

 Last year, Jenna Gilfoil underwent three rounds of egg freezing, procedures that can cost up to $10,000 each -- and didn't see a single bill.

-When she accepted her job as vertical marketing lead at Facebook, she considering the benefits package as major plus to the position.
+When she accepted her job as vertical marketing lead at Facebook, she considered the benefits package as a major plus to the position.
 It included something that factored heavily in her decision: the company covers egg freezing for female employees.

 "It's something I was looking for in an employer, so it was a no-brainer to me, given that it can be somewhat of an emotional roller coaster," she said.
 "So just knowing that piece would come off of my shoulders, not having to share the financial burden -- that was incredibly appealing to me."